This post may contain affiliate links, view our disclaimer for details.

 Troubleshooting

-• Cakey Cookies: if the cookies have a puffy or cakey texture, too much flour may have been added.
+• Cakey Cookies: If the cookies have a puffy or cakey texture, too much flour may have been added.
 Use a digital scale or the spoon and level method when measuring the flour and avoid packing it into the measuring cup to avoid adding too much flour.

 • The Banana Cookies Spread Too Much: If your cookies spread too much in the oven, the dough may be too wet.
 Chill the dough in the refrigerator for about 10 minutes before baking to help prevent spreading.

-TIP:ย Use a glass or circular cookie cutter to shape the cookies after removing them from the oven.
+TIP: Use a glass or circular cookie cutter to shape the cookies after removing them from the oven.
 If the cookies spread more than intended, you can use a large glass to shape the cookies back into a circle while still hot!

 • The Cookies Are Too Crispy: If your vegan banana cookies are too hard or crispy, they may have been over- baked.
 Try reducing the baking time or lowering the oven temperature slightly.